Lower Snake River Wind Facility

 - No access of any kind within 1,000 feet of the wind turbines from the 3rd Sunday of November through the 3rd Sunday of February due to potential icing conditions.

-- No pointing or shooting of any weapon at a target of any kind with people, wind turbines, overhead power lines, splice boxes, J-boxes, maintenance vehicles, signs, maintenance facilities or substation in your scope of view.
+- No pointing or shooting of any weapon at a target of any kind with people, wind turbines, overhead power lines, splice boxes, J-boxes, maintenance vehicles, signs, poles, fences, gates, maintenance facilities or substation in your scope of view.

 - No shooting from vehicles, across roads or from any maintained portion of wind-facility access roads.

-- No vehicle traffic of any kind is allowed on landowner property, except on county roads, unless authorized in writing.
+- No vehicle traffic of any kind is allowed on landowner property, except on county roads, unless authorized in writing from landowner.
 Driving on wind-turbine access roads is not allowed.
 This includes operation of off-road or all-terrain vehicles.

 - No horses or pack animals are allowed on landowners' property unless previously authorized in writing from landowner.